icodestuff-io/laravel-mailwind/README.md

 which will generate the file `resources/views/vendor/mailwind/templates/my-template.blade.php`.

-> In order to use MailWind, you **MUST** add new templates to the `resources/views/vendor/mailwind/templates`.
+> In order to use Mailwind, you **MUST** add new templates to the `resources/views/vendor/mailwind/templates`.
 Note, we don't currently support subdirectories within the `templates/` folder.

 ### 3. Compile your template
-In order for your mailables to pickup on new template changes, you must use the MailWind compile command:
+In order for your mailables to pickup on new template changes, you must use the Mailwind compile command:

 ```bash
 php artisan mailwind:compile